scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Management 3.0:
 2.0 is memes, e.g. delivery is the strategy - this is not good enough, needs same sophistication as our development teams

+Digital transformation work: people, process, etc Outside of technology we are dependent on partnerships - need people who can understand the whole system.
 Complex Adaptive System
 Mission Command